Archdiocesan Shrine of Our Lady of Caysasay: History

 The sanctuary was damaged again by tremors in 1867.
 Fr.
 Marcos Anton repaired the minor damages, installed a new altar and a presbytery floor and constructed an iron balustrade around it.
 The interior was decorated under the direction of Italian decorator Cesar Alberoni.
 In 1880, Fr.
 Agapito Aparicio installed an organ bought from the famous organist Don Doroteo Otorelin of Palencia, Spain.
-Fortunately, the earthquake of 1880 did not cause serious damage to the sanctuary.
+The earthquake of 1880 did not cause serious damage to the sanctuary.

 The church has been renovated ever since, A coat of stucco cement was applied to the front wall and to the towers.
 The stone and brick wall was scrape clean to reveal its original color.
 The former convent was converted on May 20, 1962 into an orphanage called Children's Home managed by the Sister Oblates of the Holy Spirit upon the request of Cardinal Rufino Santos.

+By January 2020, the façade sustained fissures caused by the eruption of Taal Volcano and persistent earthquakes that occurred in the past years.
+Although the interior remained intact, it temporarily closed.
+The National Museum of the Philippines initiated the restoration of the shrine in January 2021 at a cost of ₱15 million.
+A temporary chapel was built during the restoration.
+The church officially reopened on June 20, 2024, after a four-year closure.
+The re-dedication rites were presided by the apostolic nuncio to the Philippines, Charles John Brown, and the Archbishop of Lipa, Gilbert Garcera.
+The church was also officially designated as a National Cultural Treasure and a National Historical Landmark during the ceremony.

 San Lorenzo Ruiz Steps

-The Hagdan-hagdan is a 125 granite steps from the Caysasay Church which leads up to the center of town.
+The hagdan-hagdan is a 125 granite steps from the Caysasay Church which leads up to the center of town.
 Originally, the steps were made of adobe stone, but these were later replaced with granite or batong song-song in the year 1850 by Fr.
 Celestino Mayordomo.
 It is now dedicated to the memory of San Lorenzo Ruiz.